rodages/Project-2-Whats-My-Footprint/README.md

 #### <a name='top-lists'>TopLists</a>
-`TopPlists` component renders two `List` components side by side and passes up to 10 most or least emissive products from selected category.
+`TopPlists` component renders two `List` components side by side and passes up to 10 most or least emissive products from the selected category.
 ```
 <div className="columns is-centered">
         <List data={[...data].sort((a,b)=>b.totalFootprint-a.totalFootprint).slice(0,10)} description={"Most Emissive Products"}/>